nwt-gt/sysdig-monitoring/README.md

 Monitoring commands running in container using sysdig spy_users

+# Limitations

+Unable to send email directly to @hive-ida.slack.com domain as unable to configure to use dsaid.gov.sg directly from Ubuntu.
+Need access which is managed by domain [admin](https://myaccount.google.com/lesssecureapps)

 # Setup

 Create a workspace directory and in the directory, create a logs folder